pi-geosolutions/docker-sendmail/README.md

 Environment variables:
  * HOSTNAME: Hostname to use for container identification
  * SUBNET: defines a SUBNET to listen to (defaults to only 127.0.0.1).
 If set to e.g. 192.168, it will listen to all machines on the 192.168.0.0/16 subnetwork
  * WHITELIST_FROM: comma separated list of email addresses allowed as the originator of the mail.
-If set, automatically sets a blacklist to everything else
+If set, automatically blacklists everything else